What are the benefits of a debt management program (DMP)?

 Can I pay my creditors directly?

 All payments to creditors participating in the plan must be made through the credit counseling agency.
 The creditors are expecting to receive your payment through your agency.
 They might be confused about whether or not you’re still on the program if you start sending payments directly to them.
 It’s best to always send any and all payments to the counseling agency and let them disburse the money to your creditors.

 Can I send in more money than my agreed upon payment?

 Yes, the more you put towards your debt, the faster you become debt free, which may save you hundreds or even thousands of dollars in interest charges.
 If you want your agency to send extra money to a specific creditor or creditors, please include a note with your extra payment.
 Otherwise, they will most likely distribute the extra money in a fair and equitable manner to all of the creditors on the plan.

 Will my monthly DMP payment go down as creditors are paid off?

 No, it will never go down for the entire length of the program.
 Once a creditor is paid off that money is then redistributed among your remaining creditors to help pay them off faster.
 This is the key to completing your DMP within 3 to 5 years.
 This will also save you money on interest charges, and get you out of debt as quickly as possible.

 What type of payments does an agency accept?

-Each agency is different so make sure you ask them this specific question.
-Some forms of acceptable payments include: ACH or EFT (Automated Clearing House or Electronic Funds Transfer), money orders, Western Union, certified check, etc. Each credit counseling agency has different guidelines on the forms of payment they will accept so it’s a good idea to ask.
+Our accepted forms of payment include: ACH (Automated Clearing House), Money Order, or Certified Check.
+We do NOT accept personal checks or Western Union payments.
+Each credit counseling agency has different guidelines on the forms of payment they will accept so it’s a good idea to ask.

 What is a proposal?